Skip to main content

 Research synthesisModerate evidenceModerate effect6 studies · 5 beneficial · 1 neutral · 0 harmful

-• Effective dose range: 10 billion colony-forming units/day (from one study; other studies did not report dose)
+• Effective dose range: 10 billion CFU/day (based on one study; other studies did not report dose)

-• Studied populations: Healthy infants, children aged 0-3 years, adults (from network meta-analysis), children in early childhood education settings
+• Studied populations: Healthy infants, young children aged 0-3 years, and children in early childhood education settings

 Doses used in studies